I have been asked to conduct a workshop on multispectral imaging applied to ostraca, in Jerusalem, on 12 Sept 2019.

 The workshop will take place at the French Research Center in Jerusalem (CRFJ), Shimshon Street 3, at 9:30am.
 I will start with theoretical aspects, defining multispectral imaging and outlining its various uses.
 I will then focus on ostraca, discussing the potential and limit of multispectral imaging for the study of such inscriptions.

-In the second part of the workshop, we will look at the equipment I set up and carry out actual imaging of newly found ostraca, in collaboration with Esther Eshel and Boaz Zissu, from Bar Ilan University’s Jeselsohn Epigraphic Center.
+In the second part of the workshop, we will look at the equipment I set up and carry out actual imaging of newly found ostraca from Maresha, in collaboration with Esther Eshel and Boaz Zissu, from Bar Ilan University’s Jeselsohn Epigraphic Center.

 This workshop is free and open to researchers.
 See you on Thursday! 🙂